top of page

 Part 2.
 Crowdfunding supply and demand

 Conventional Mobility as a Service (MaaS) platforms only integrate existing transport supply.
-Using P2P MaaS, providers and users establish both supply and demand to form small DAOs called ‘Transport Groups’.
+The alternative here involves providers and users establishing both supply and demand to form Transport Groups, small DAOs.
 This enables manufacturers, operators and end users to co-own and govern the development of new services.
 Transport Groups are crowdfunded online, before changes to car ownership and transport provision are made on the ground.
-This avoids increasing costs when new services would normally have to coexist with the private cars of target users.
+This avoids increasing costs when new services would normally have to coexist with the private cars of targeted users.
 It allows the viability of one new service to be conditional on the viability of another new service.
 Using a decentralised solution overcomes problems of complexity, lack of knowledge and illiquidity of cars, which have previously made it impossible to affect a modal shift.

 Part 3.
 Shifting financial responsibility

-In the crowdfunding process of Part 2, members of a Transport Group commit to variable pay-per-use rates that cover the cost of new services.
+In the crowdfunding process of Part 2, members of a Transport Group commit to dynamic pay-per-use rates that cover the cost of new services.
 They collectively ‘trade-in’ their combined cars for combined alternatives that meet the same needs.
 As with trading-in a single car, this ensures there is no time during which they are both paid for at the same time.
 It shifts financial responsibility for developing new services from providers to users.
 A smart contract manages variable pay-per-use rates, using data sent by an oracle network from real world events, such as transport being used or provided.
-Controlling pay-per-use rates also allows a Transport Group to raise its initial funding from the future savings made by owning fewer cars.
+Controlling pay-per-use rates also allows a Transport Group to issue tokens and raise its initial funding from the future savings made by owning fewer cars.

 Please don't hesitate to get in touch, the economic, social and environmental need to develop sustainable transport is urgent.
 The problems addressed here undermine all other efforts to provide alternatives to private cars.

-Screenshot (720).png
+Screenshot (17).png

 bottom of page